-Today is a holiday and the third day of a long weekend.
-It is Martin Luther King, Jr., Day, and it is a day we remember and celebrate Dr. King's legacy through service to others.
-We're taking the day off (mostly!) but look for a couple of new posts later today.
-Also, read on for one of our favorite quotes about Dr. King (it has to do with food!)...
+Today is Martin Luther King, Jr., Day, and a holiday for many of us, one where we remember and celebrate Dr. King's legacy through service to others.
+We're taking the day off but read on for one of our favorite quotes about Dr. King...

 Every year I read Dr. King's "Letter from Birmingham Jail" as a reminder of his courage and integrity, and the role he played in our country.
 If you've never read it I highly recommend it.